Scar-96/Hey-Ppl-/README.md

 # Hey-Ppl-
 # This "Brand" was invented in 1996...!
 But GitHub knows me from 2024...!
-# Be the original, Let the world copy you!
+# Be the original, Let the world copy you...!